India farmers block railway tracks, roads in national action against new laws - RFI

 - Fruitless talks -

-Five rounds of talks have failed to narrow differences between farmers and ministers.
+Five rounds of talks failed to narrow differences between farmers and ministers.

 The laws will allow farmers to sell their produce on the open market -- including to supermarket chains -- instead of through state-run organisations that guarantee a minimum price.